redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 If the `ClusterServiceVersion` is in a pending or failed state, problems occurred when trying to install the Operator.
 There are two common sources: the components that make up the Operator and the Operator binary itself.

 Problems with the Operator process itself will result in a `Deployment` that is unhealthy, either due to a crashing Operator pod or other image level problems.
-In this case debug the `Deployment` and Operator logs for any error message.
-Usually there are either bugs in the Operator or insufficient permissions in the RBAC part of the bundle/package metadata which may crash poorly written Operators.
+In this case, debug the `Deployment` and Operator logs for any error message.
+Usually, there are either bugs in the Operator or insufficient permissions in the RBAC part of the bundle/package metadata which may crash poorly written Operators.

 Problems with installing the Operator components can be debugged with the `InstallPlan` object.
 It contains a blueprint of the Operator and lists all the Kubernetes resources that are required for the Operator to function.
 It is automatically created by OLM and linked to the `Subscription`.
-If the `Subscription` created an `InstallPlan` you can refer to via the status block of the `Subscription`: `.status.InstallPlan` contains the name of the `InstallPlan` object which is always in the same namespace as the `Subscription`.
+If the `Subscription` created an `InstallPlan` you can refer to it via the status block of the `Subscription`: `.status.InstallPlan` contains the name of the `InstallPlan` object which is always in the same namespace as the `Subscription`.

 ```console
 kubectl describe subscription my-operator-subscription -n default